thebalanceder/chekml/chekml/featurization/README.md

   - Checks if the Cython module (`ineq_cython.so`) exists; if not, compiles `ineq_cython.pyx` and `inequalities.c` using `compile_cython_module` to enable InequalityFeaturizer.

 - InequalityFeaturizer:
-  - Applies the `InequalityFeaturizer` to generate features based on mathematical inequalities (e.g., arithmetic mean, geometric mean) applied to feature combinations.
+  - Applies the `InequalityFeaturizerSlow` or 'InequalityFeaturizerFast' to generate features based on mathematical inequalities (e.g., arithmetic mean, geometric mean) applied to feature combinations.
   - Parameters: `level=2`, `stage=3`, `csv_path=None`, `report_path=None`.
   - Computes mutual information scores for generated features against the target.
   - Stores feature scores in `self.all_features` and updates the report.